birajdiyora/MoneyBook/README.md

 - **Customer Management**: Users can add and manage customer profiles, including their names and transaction details.

-- **Transaction Recording**: Easily record transactions, specifying the amount, transaction type (received or given) and associated customer.
+- **Record Transactions**: Easily record transactions, specifying the amount, transaction type (received or given) and associated customer.

 - **Transaction Detail**: View detailed information about each transaction, including the transaction date, amount and type.